Burke and Hare murders: Aftermath, including execution and dissection

 Burke's skeleton was given to the Anatomical Museum of the Edinburgh Medical School where, as at 2024, it remains.
-His death mask and a book said to be bound with his tanned skin can be seen at Surgeons' Hall Museum.
+His death mask and a book said to be bound with his tanned skin is on display at Surgeons' Hall Museum.

 Hare was released on 5 February 1829—his extended stay in custody had been undertaken for his own protection—and was assisted in leaving Edinburgh in disguise by the mailcoach to Dumfries.
 At one of its stops he was recognised by a fellow passenger, Erskine Douglas Sandford, a junior counsel who had represented Wilson's family; Sandford informed his fellow passengers of Hare's identity.
 On arrival in Dumfries the news of Hare's presence spread and a large crowd gathered at the hostelry where he was due to stay the night.
 Police arrived and arranged for a decoy coach to draw off the crowd while Hare escaped through a back window and into a carriage which took him to the town's prison for safekeeping.
 A crowd surrounded the building; stones were thrown at the door and windows and street lamps were smashed before 100 special constables arrived to restore order.
 In the small hours of the morning, escorted by a sheriff officer and militia guard, Hare was taken out of town, set down on the Annan Road and instructed to make his way to the English border.
 There were no subsequent reliable sightings of him and his eventual fate is unknown.

 Knox refused to make any public statements about his dealings with Burke and Hare.
 The common thought in Edinburgh was that he was culpable in the events; he was lampooned in caricature and, in February 1829, a crowd gathered outside his house and burned an effigy of him.
 A committee of inquiry cleared him of complicity and reported that they had "seen no evidence that Dr Knox or his assistants knew that murder was committed in procuring any of the subjects brought to his rooms".
 He resigned from his position as curator of the College of Surgeons' museum, and was gradually excluded from university life by his peers.
 He left Edinburgh in 1842 and lectured in Britain and mainland Europe.
 While working in London he fell foul of the regulations of the Royal College of Surgeons and was debarred from lecturing; he was removed from the roll of fellows of the Royal Society of Edinburgh in 1848.
 From 1856 he worked as a pathological anatomist at the Brompton Cancer Hospital and had a medical practice in Hackney until his death in 1862.